 It is hard to believe, but Piedrahita used to be barely known in paragliding circles.
 That all changed thanks to one man, Steve Ham, who single handedly put Piedrahita on the map.
 It is now known as one of the best paragliding sites in the world, and has held plenty of competitions and had world records broken there over the years.

 Piedrahita has the perfect mix of open flatland and mountain.
 It is known for it’s near ideal conditions and famed for excellent high altitude flying.
 Suited for expert cross country flyers as well as beginners who only require low airtime sessions.

 Plaine Joux, Rhone Alpes, France

-Sited near Chamonix, Plaine Joux is the perfect launch site as it is easily reached my cable car.
+Sited near Chamonix, Plaine Joux is the perfect launch site as it is easily reached by fully tarmacked road.
 It’s ideal for beginners to learn paragliding while enjoying the stunning scenery of the Mont Blanc mountain range.